Kay Granger: Elections

-Granger was first elected to Congress in 1996.
-She is a Republican.
+Granger was first elected to the U.S. Congress in 1996.
+She was a Republican.
 After U.S. Representative Pete Geren announced he would retire in 1996, both the Democratic and Republican parties worked to recruit Granger to run for his seat.
 Granger represented Texas's 12th congressional district from 1997 to 2025.

 In 2020, Granger received the endorsement of President Donald Trump for her re-election campaign.

 Tenure

 Granger was elected Conference Vice Chair, the fourth-ranking position among House Republicans, in 2006.
 She served as chair of the House Appropriations Subcommittee on State-Foreign Operations.
-She also sat on the United States House Committee on Appropriations's Subcommittee on Defense (she is the first woman to do so) and the Labor, Health, Human Services, and Education Subcommittee.
-Granger also served as a House Deputy Whip.
+She also sat on the United States House Committee on Appropriations' Subcommittee on Defense (she was the first woman to do so) and the Labor, Health, Human Services, and Education Subcommittee.
+Granger also served as a House Chief Deputy Whip.

+Granger sponsored a bill to give the Congressional Gold Medal to the Monuments Men from World War II.
+These were individuals who worked to identify and preserve art and cultural artifacts from destruction during World War II.
+This bill became law and the Congressional Gold Medals were awarded to the living Monuments Men in October 2015.

 Granger was a member of the House Appropriations Committee for 25 years.
 She served as the ranking member of the Committee.
 After the Republican Party gained a majority in the House of Representatives in the 2022 elections, she was named chair of the Committee in January 2023.
-Granger is the first woman to chair the House Appropriations Committee.
-Granger stepped down from the Appropriations Committee chairship in April 2024.
+Granger was the first woman to chair the House Appropriations Committee.
+She stepped down as the Appropriations Committee chair in April 2024.

 After being diagnosed with COVID-19, Granger was not present at Trump's second impeachment on January 13, 2021.
-She was one of four Republicans who did not vote on the impeachment.
-Granger stated that she opposed Trump's impeachment, however.
+Despite being one of four Republicans who did not vote on the impeachment, Granger stated that she opposed Trump's impeachment.

 Retirement

 On October 30, 2023, Granger confirmed that she would not run for re-election in 2024.
-On March 22, 2024, she announced that she would step down as chair of the House Appropriations Committee as soon as the Republican Steering Committee chose her replacement, which took place on April 10.
+On March 22, 2024, she announced that she would step down as chair of the House Appropriations Committee as soon as the Republican Steering Committee chose her replacement; the Steering Committee did so on April 10.
 Granger's last recorded vote was on July 24, 2024; she was then absent from the Capitol until she returned to Washington in mid-November 2024 for a ceremony celebrating her work on the House Appropriations Committee.

-In December 2024, media reports confirmed that Granger had been residing in a senior living facility in Fort Worth since July 2024; her son said she had "dementia issues."
+In December 2024, media reports confirmed that Granger had been residing in a senior living facility in Fort Worth since July 2024; her son said she had "dementia issues".
 The incident sparked public backlash and renewed scrutiny of elderly politicians being allowed to serve in spite of advanced age and medical issues.

 Republican Craig Goldman was elected to represent Texas's 12th congressional district on November 5, 2024.